What is a product launch?

 - Create a social media plan- your customers need to know what to expect from you once you go live.
 Consider using tools like Instagram, Facebook, and Twitter to promote your launch, depending on your demographic’s most commonly used community.

 - Post about your launch on your company blog.
-This way, you’re driving traffic and engagement towards your organization and product.Check out Copywriter Emma Bilardi’s article on how to optimize your product marketing efforts to establish your product marketing strategy and get the most engagement with your launch.
+This way, you’re driving traffic and engagement toward your organization and product.Check out Copywriter Emma Bilardi’s article on how to optimize your product marketing efforts to establish your product marketing strategy and get the most engagement with your launch.

 If you don’t market your product effectively, how will it reach your target audience?
 You need to ensure that you’re marketing before, during, and after the launch process, to reach the maximum amount of attention for your product.